 “Little Women Atlanta” Lifetime. (fifth season in production) A spinoff of the original “Little Women” reality show.
 It debuted in 2015.
 Fourth season aired in 2017-18.

-“The Rap Game” Lifetime (fifth season in production) The next big rap star is about to be unleashed when five emerging young hip hop artists, ages 12 to 16 years old, are given the opportunity to rhyme and flow with highly sought after producer, Jermaine Dupri.
+“The Rap Game” Lifetime (fifth season to air) The next big rap star is about to be unleashed when five emerging young hip hop artists, ages 12 to 16 years old, are given the opportunity to rhyme and flow with highly sought after producer, Jermaine Dupri.
 Season one debuted in early 2016.

-“Rickey Smiley For Real” TV One (fourth season aired).
+“Rickey Smiley For Real” TV One (fifth season in production).
 The show debuted in November, 2015.
 Reality show featuring Rickey Smiley’s personal and work life debuting in November.
 Shooting is split between work home Atlanta and Birmingham, Smiley’s hometown.

-“Flipping Virgins” HGTV (third season in production) This is a reality show about people new to flipping homes.
+“Flipping Virgins” HGTV (third season aired) This is a reality show about people new to flipping homes.
 It sounds like a spin-off of “Property Virgins.”
 It is set to debut in September 15 with Egypt Sherrod of “Property Virgins” fame as host.

 “Your Worst Nightmare” ID (fourth season aired, fifth season forthcoming) This show uses classic suspense film techniques to follow some of the creepiest, most harrowing crimes ever committed, as these victims’ darkest dreams become unfathomable realities.